jonatasbaldin/jonatasbaldin.github.io/_posts/2018-01-20-the-zen-of-serverless.md

 Your use case may be the best fit, or maybe not.
 Even though it looks like magic,
 Don't forget the twelve-factor app.
-Events are on honking great idea -- let's use more of those!
+Events are one honking great idea -- let's use more of those!

 *Inspired by [The Zen of Python](https://www.python.org/dev/peps/pep-0020/)*